This post contains affiliate links & photos. See our full disclosure here.

-Create memories making your own ornaments with over 40 easy to make Christmas Ball Ornament Ideas!
-Free printable, easy to find supplies.
+In this post: Create memories making your own ornaments with over 40 easy-to-make Christmas Ball Ornament Ideas!
+Free printable, easy-to-find supplies.

 I don’t know about you, but I’ve come to really enjoy making Christmas ornaments over the last few years.
-Of course there are so many ornaments that you could create.
-But my favorite quick and easy Christmas ornament crafts are the ones where you “just” add fill to those clear Christmas ball ornaments, or give them a bit of embellishment.
-The ideas are endless!
+Of course, there are so many ornaments that you could create.
+But my favorite quick and easy Christmas ornament crafts are the ones where you “just” add fill to those clear Christmas balls, or give them a bit of embellishment.
+The Christmas ball ornament ideas are endless!

 40+ Christmas Ball Ornament Ideas For You to Try This Year!